7 Minute Read

 Cases as Aggregates

-Aggregates are a new feature in Collabware CLM 2016, a feature that our team created to address the one major flaw with all Case Management in SharePoint, the location.
+Aggregates are a feature that our team created to address the one major flaw with all Case Management in SharePoint, the location.
 All the options above, while good, all have the potential to run into the same issue: Security.
 This issue comes up quite often when I assist organizations with rolling out Case Management in SharePoint.
 The basic problem is that a Case might include documents created by different user groups with different security requirements.
 In some cases, the organization flat-out states that certain working groups’ content cannot intermingle.
 This isn’t an unusual requirement, but SharePoint has extreme challenges here.
-This is one of the reasons that the Aggregate was created for Collabware CLM 2016.

 Aggregates have their own separate existence, and can be managed as an item (like a Document Set), but with no firm location.
 Items are simply associated with the Aggregate, regardless of where they happen to reside in SharePoint.
 This allows the items to maintain their original security and allow users from separate groups to contribute to the same Case.
 If required, Aggregates can create Site Collections to house most of the Case documents.